emilycalvert/DSPT10PT_Sophie_Emily_Project/README.md

 # DSPT10PT_Sophie_Emily_Project
 # Satellite Image Classification Project

 This repository contains all the codes and results of our Satellite Image Classification Project.
-In this project, we trained a Convolutional Neural Network (CNN) model on satellite images to classify different landscapes, such as deserts, water bodies, green areas, and cloudy scenes.
+In this project, we trained a ResNet Convolutional Neural Network (CNN) model on satellite images to classify different landscapes, such as deserts, water bodies, green areas, and cloudy scenes.

 ## Contents